ayofalo/libman/README.md

 ### Running Tests

-To run tests, ensure you have created your test .env file with the details mentioned above.
-Once successfully dont use the command below to run your test
+To run tests, ensure you have created your test .env file with the details mentioned above. use the command below to run your test

 ```bash